-- Re-evaluation of the need for flow augmentation on the grounds that the science does not support any biological benefit; and - IDWR automatically transferring stock water rights from any federal agency to the allotment permittee.
+43 43 1.
+Re-evaluation of the need for flow augmentation 44 on the grounds that the science does not support 45 any biological benefit; and

-- The transfer of water rights to the Bureau of Reclamation (BOR); - 2.
+- 1. The transfer of water rights to the Bureau of Reclamation (BOR); - 2.
 The taking of water for fish flushing.
-Water held by the Idaho Water Resource Board will be held and used for purposes intended and in accordance with state law; and - Out-of-basin transfers of irrigation water from lands enrolled in the federal cropland set-aside program for use on lands that have not historically been used for agricultural development.
+Water held by the Idaho Water Resource Board will be held and used for purposes intended and in accordance with state law; and - 3.
+Out-of-basin transfers of irrigation water from lands enrolled in the federal cropland set-aside program for use on lands that have not historically been used for agricultural development.